top of page

 By recognizing how overgeneralization manifests in social interactions and its impact on relationships, you can begin to address these patterns.
 Understanding these dynamics helps in fostering healthier, more constructive interactions both personally and professionally.

-Reel-Life Realities: Movie Character Cognitive Distortions
+Reel-Life Realities: Movie Character Cognitive Distortion Examples

 Movie Overview